Hollopeter-Lab/single-molecule-TIRF-CNN/CNN_green_training/README.md

 Model_architectures repository.

-GREEN_compile_classification_reports.py is meant to combine metrics from all test models into one excel sheet to facilitate choosing the best performing configurations of model architecture with training protocol.
+GREEN_compile_classification_reports.py is meant to combine metrics from all tested configurations into one excel sheet to facilitate choosing the best performing configurations of model architecture with training protocol.